lbkolev/fieri/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Version**
-List the version of the `openai-rs` crate you are using.
+List the version of the `fieri` crate you are using.
 The easiest way to get this information is using `cargo tree` subcommand:

-`cargo tree | grep openai-rs`
+`cargo tree | grep fieri`

 **Description**
 Enter your issue details here.